top of page

 • Writer's pictureKaryn Farrell

-On top of the world at Croghan Hill
+On top of the world: a hike up Croghan Hill

 This article was published in the Offaly Independent on Sat 22nd May 2021 - full text and an additional gallery of images below

-On top of the world at Croghan Hill
+On top of the world: a hike up Croghan Hill

 Standing at 234m above sea level, it affords excellent views across three provinces of Offaly's bordering counties: Westmeath, Meath, Kildare, Laois, Tipperary, Galway & Roscommon.
 If conditions are right, you can see the Slieve Bloom mountains to the south, the Hill of Uisneach to the west and all the way to the Wicklow mountains in the east.
 Apparently, on a clear day, the Mourne Mountains in Newry are also visible.